bwillia205/monday-warmups/warm-ups/intro-to-typescript.md

     Test the build script by running `npm run build` and then inspect the output at `dist/test.js` and you can run the file by running `node dist/test.js`

-8. Instead of running build every time we can use a `ts-node` to run the TypeScript directly.
+7. Instead of running build every time we can use a `ts-node` to run the TypeScript directly.

+    Install the `ts-node` dependency`

+    ```bash
+    npm install -D ts-node
+    ```

+    Use ts-node similar to node to run the file

     ```bash
     ts-node src/test.ts